whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 [^23]: In line with the above explanation of welfarism, utilitarians of any type understand “value” in terms of well-being.
 [^24]:
     Bales, R. Eugene (1971).
 [Act-Utilitarianism: Account of Right-Making Characteristics or Decision-Making Procedure?](https://www.jstor.org/stable/20009403) _American Philosophical Quarterly_.
 8(3): 257–265.

     For a discussion of the multi-level view in the context of Mill’s _Utilitarianism_, see Crisp, R. (1997). _[Routledge Philosophy Guidebook to Mill on Utilitarianism](https://philpapers.org/rec/CRIRPG-2)_.
-Abingdon: Routledge., pp. 105–112.
+Abingdon: Routledge, pp. 105–112.

 [^25]:
     Hare, R. M. (1981).
 [Moral Thinking: Its Levels, Method, and Point](https://oxford.universitypressscholarship.com/view/10.1093/0198246609.001.0001/acprof-9780198246602).
 Oxford: Oxford University Press.

     Railton, P. (1984).
 [Alienation, consequentialism, and the demands of morality](https://www.jstor.org/stable/2265273). _Philosophy and Public Affairs_.
 13(2): 134–171.

 [^26]:
     Jeremy Bentham rejected single-level utilitarianism, writing that “it is not to be expected that this process [of calculating expected consequences] should be strictly pursued previously to every moral judgment.”

     Bentham, J. (1789). _[An Introduction to the Principles of Morals and Legislation](https://www.earlymoderntexts.com/assets/pdfs/bentham1780.pdf)_.
-Bennet, J. (ed.)., p.
-23
+Bennett, J. (ed.), p.
+23.

     Henry Sidgwick concurs, writing that “the end that gives the criterion of rightness needn’t always be the end that we consciously aim at; and if experience shows that general happiness will be better achieved if men frequently act from motives other than pure universal philanthropy, those other motives are preferable on utilitarian principles”.

     Sidgwick, H. (1874). _[The Methods of Ethics](https://www.earlymoderntexts.com/assets/pdfs/sidgwick1874.pdf)_.
-Bennet, J. (ed.)., p.
-201
+Bennett, J. (ed.), p.
+201.

 [^27]: Sinnott-Armstrong, W. (2019).
 [Consequentialism](https://plato.stanford.edu/archives/sum2019/entries/consequentialism/), _The Stanford Encyclopedia of Philosophy_.
 Zalta, E. N. (ed.).
 [^28]:
     Advocates of global consequentialism have framed it as marking a departure from traditional act consequentialism, but there has been subsequent dispute over this claim.
-For advocacy of global consequentialism as a distinct view, see: (i) Pettit, P. & Smith, M. (2000).
+For advocacy of global consequentialism as a distinct view, see:

+    (i) Pettit, P. & Smith, M. (2000).
 [Global Consequentialism](https://philarchive.org/archive/PETGC), in Brad Hooker, Elinor Mason & Dale Miller (eds.), _Morality, Rules and Consequences: A Critical Reader_.
-Edinburgh University Press; and (ii) Ord, T. (2009).
+Edinburgh University Press; and

+    (ii) Ord, T. (2009).
 [Beyond Action: Applying Consequentialism to Decision Making and Motivation](https://drive.google.com/open?id=0B4kMPIEI5Mb8S201Wl85NTN1UHc).
 DPhil Thesis, University of Oxford.

-    For criticism, see: (i) McElwee, B. (2020).
-[The Ambitions of Consequentialism](https://doi.org/10.26556/jesp. v17i2.528).
-Journal of Ethics and Social Philosophy.
-17(2); and (ii) Chappell, R. Y. (2012).
+    For criticism, see:

+    (i) McElwee, B. (2020).
+[The Ambitions of Consequentialism](https://doi.org/10.26556/jesp.v17i2.528). _Journal of Ethics and Social Philosophy_.
+17(2); and

+    (ii) Chappell, R. Y. (2012).
 [Fittingness: The Sole Normative Primitive](https://dx.doi.org/10.1111/j.1467-9213.2012.00075.x). _Philosophical Quarterly_.
 62(249): 684–704.
 The latter argues that Global Consequentialism is best understood as a merely verbal variant of Act Consequentialism.
 Note that Chappell is a co-author of this website.

 [^29]: Driver, J. (2001).
 Chapter Four: A Consequentialist Theory of Virtue. _[Uneasy Virtue](https://doi.org/10.1017/CBO9780511498770)_.
 Cambridge University Press, 63–83.
 [^30]: Hurka, T. (2001). _[Virtue, Vice, and Value](https://oxford.universitypressscholarship.com/view/10.1093/0195137167.001.0001/acprof-9780195137163)_.
 Oxford University Press.